 In September 2014, Golden Queen Mining Co.
-Ltd. entered into a joint venture with Gauss LLC, whereby Gauss LLC invested US\$110 million in cash in exchange for a 50% joint venture interest in the Soledad Mountain Project.
+Ltd. entered into a joint venture with Gauss LLC, a joint venture owned 67.5% by Gauss Holdings LLC, an entity controlled by Leucadia National Corporation (NYSE:LUK), and 32.5% by Auvergne LLC, an entity controlled by certain members of the Clay family, whereby Gauss LLC invested US\$110 million in cash in exchange for a 50% joint venture interest in the Soledad Mountain Project.